mendix/docs/content/apidocs-mxsdk/apidocs/studio-apis-for-pluggable-widgets.md

 ### 2.1 Static Properties

-Static property types are exposed with their configured value as a javascript value:
+Static property types are exposed with their configured value as a JavaScript value:

 | Plugin Widget Type | JavaScript Type |
 | ------------------ | ----------------|